-The EIT Law imposes a withholding tax of 10% on dividends distributed by a PRC foreign-invested enterprise to its immediate holding company outside of China, if such immediate holding company is considered a "non-resident enterprise" without any establishment or place within China or if the received dividends have no connection with the establishment or place of such immediate holding company within China, unless such immediate holding company's jurisdiction of incorporation has a tax treaty with China that provides for a different withholding arrangement.
+The EIT Law imposes a withholding tax of 10% on dividends distributed by a PRC foreign-invested enterprise to its immediate holding company outside of China, if such immediate holding company is considered a "non-resident enterprise" without any establishment or place within China or if the received dividends have no connection with the establishment or place of such immediate holding company is jurisdiction of incorporation has a tax treaty with China that provides for a different withholding arrangement.
 Holding companies in Hong Kong, for example, are subject to a 5% withholding tax rate.
 The Cayman Islands, where we are incorporated, does not have such a tax treaty with China.
 Thus, dividends paid to us by our subsidiaries in China may be subject to the 10% withholding tax if we are considered a "non-resident enterprise" under the EIT Law.
 See "Item 3.
-Key Information - D. Risk Factors - Risks Related to Doing Business in China - It is unclear whether we will be considered as a PRC 'resident enterprise' under the EIT Law, and depending on the determination of our PRC 'resident enterprise' advidends paid to us by our Subsidiaries and to us by our PRC subject to PRC withholding tax, we may be subject to 25% PRC income tax on our worldwide income, and holders of our ADSs or ordinary shares."
+Key Information - D. Risk Factors - Risks Related to Doing Business in China - It is unclear whether we will be considered as a PRC 'resident enterprise' under the EIT Law, and depending on the determination of our PRC 'resident enterprise' status, dividends paid to us by our PRC subsidiaries may be subject to PRC withholding tax, we may be subject to 25% PRC income tax on our worldwide income, and holders of our ADSs or ordinary shares may be subject to PRC withholding tax on dividends paid by us and gains realized on their transfer of our ADSs or ordinary shares."